blt04/puppet-rvm/README.markdown

 ## TODO

 * Allow upgrading the RVM version
-* Install RVM and Ruby in one pass without commenting out configuration sections
+* Install RVM and Ruby in one pass